matthewleechen/matthewleechen/README.md

 ### Hello!

-I'm a PhD student in the Department of Economics at Harvard.
+I'm a first-year PhD student in the Department of Economics at Harvard.

 Interested in development economics, economic history & political economy.